langtech/langtech.github.com/aikuma/howto.md

 Settings
 ----------

-The settings page allows you to set the default languages.
-It also has setting for synchronising the recordings on different devices.
-Below is a screenshot of the settings page.
+The settings page allows you to set the default languages and default recording sensitivity.
+It also has setting for synchronising the recordings on different devices, and will tell you information about the recordings that have been made.
+Below is a screenshot of the settings page, and each feature described in the order it appears on the screen.

 ![Settings page](/images/HowTo/SettingsPage.png)
 <p class="clear"/>

+<a name="Information"></a>
+###Recording information###
+On the settings page you can see information about the recordings on that phone.
+This information includes:
+* Hours used: This is the number of hours of recordings already made, including both original recordings and commentaries.
+* Hours available: This is the number of hours of free space left where you are storing the Aikuma recordings.
+This space is used by other applications on the phone as well, and so may be reduced.
+* Original recordings: This is the total number of original recordings currently on this device.
+* Commentaries: This is the total number of commentaries currently on this device.

 <a name="Language"></a>
 ###Default languages###